DanielCCF/QuickLookExcel/README.md

 ## License

-This is a open-source project, so you are free to use, copy and modify the Quick Look Excel based on [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+This is a open-source project, so you are free to use, copy and modify the Quick Look Excel.
+See the LICENSE file for greater details.

 ## How to use